|

-This can be the hard
+This is the hard part,

-part, writing charity quiz questions.
+writing charity quiz questions.
 With a quiz night for charity

 it can be difficult because you may not know what type of people